David-OConnor/dynamics/README.md

 than OpenMM; it can be used on any
 Operating system, and any Python version >= 3.10, installable using `pip` or `cargo`.

 This library is intended to *just work*.
-OpenMM itself is easy to install with Pip, but the additional libraries it requires to load force fields are higher-friction.
-Additionally, it's easy to run into errors when using it with proteins from RCSB PDB, and small molecules broadly.
+OpenMM does not natively work with molecules from online databases like RCSB PDB, PubChem, and Drugbank.
+It doesn't work with Amber GeoStd Mol2 files.
+OpenMM itself is easy to install with Pip, but the additional libraries it requires to load molecules and force fields are higher-friction.
 Getting a functional OpenMM configuration for a given system involves work which we hope to eschew.

 ## Compiling from source